Understanding Peptides: The Building Blocks of Health

 How Peptides Are Naturally Produced in the Body

-Your body produces peptides continuously through the breakdown of dietary proteins and the synthesis of new peptides from amino acids.
+My body produces peptides continuously.
+This occurs through the breakdown of dietary proteins and the synthesis of new peptides from amino acids.
 This process happens mainly in cells, where enzymes cut proteins into smaller peptide fragments.
 These peptides then perform various roles depending on their sequence and structure.

 For example, collagen peptides are produced when collagen proteins break down.
 Collagen is a major structural protein in skin, bones, and connective tissue.
 These peptides help stimulate the production of new collagen, supporting skin elasticity and joint health.